Joe Bottum

-Joseph Henry Bottum (August 7, 1903 – July 4, 1984) was an American politician.
-He served as the 27th Lieutenant Governor of South Dakota and as a member of the United States Senate from South Dakota.
+Joseph Henry Bottum (August 7, 1903 – July 4, 1984) was an American lawyer, jurist, and politician.
+He served as the 27th lieutenant governor of South Dakota and as a member of the United States Senate from South Dakota.

 Early life

 South Dakota's congressional delegation in the 87th U.S. Congress.

 L-R: Ellis Y. Berry, Joseph H. Bottum, Karl E. Mundt, and Ben Reifel.

 Bottum was born in Faulkton, South Dakota and was educated in the public schools of Faulkton.
 His paternal grandfather, Henry C. Bottum, had been a member of the Wisconsin State Assembly, his maternal grandfather, Darius S. Smith, had been a member of the South Dakota Senate and his father, Joseph H. Bottum, was also a member of the South Dakota Senate.
 He attended Yankton College and the University of South Dakota (1920–1921).
 He graduated from the law school of the University of South Dakota in Vermillion in 1927.
-He was admitted to the bar in 1927 and commenced the practice of law in St. Paul, Minnesota, and later, Faulkton, South Dakota.
+He was admitted to the bar in 1927 and commenced the practice of law in St. Paul, Minnesota, and later, in Faulkton, South Dakota.

 Career

-Shortly after beginning his legal practice in Faulkton, Bottum was elected Faulk County State's Attorney in 1932, and was re-elected in 1934.
+Shortly after beginning his legal practice in Faulkton, Bottum was elected Faulk County State's Attorney in 1932 and was re-elected in 1934.
 He was appointed State Director of Taxation in 1937.
 In 1942, Bottum unsuccessfully ran for Governor, losing the Republican primary to Merrell Q. Sharpe.
-Bottum resigned from state government in 1943 to accept a position with the Board of Economic Warfare.
+Bottum resigned from the state government in 1943 to accept a position with the Board of Economic Warfare.
 In 1944, Bottum resigned from the Board and successfully ran for Pennington County State's Attorney; he was re-elected in 1946.
 In 1948, Bottum was elected Chairman of the Republican Party of South Dakota.
 In 1950, Bottum ran for Congress from South Dakota's 2nd congressional district, but lost in the Republican primary to Ellis Berry.

-He was elected Lieutenant Governor of South Dakota in 1960, and served in Governor Archie M. Gubbrud's administration from 1961 to 1962.
+He was elected Lieutenant Governor of South Dakota in 1960 and served in Governor Archie M. Gubbrud's administration from 1961 to 1962.
 In 1962, following the death of U.S. Senator Francis H. Case, Governor Gubbrud appointed him to the Senate for the remainder of Case's term; separately, the state Republican Party named him as the replacement for Case on the ballot in the 1962 election.
-Bottum faced former U.S. Congressman George McGovern in the general election, and narrowly lost election, falling short by just 597 votes, or 0.23% of the vote.
+Bottum faced former U.S. Congressman George McGovern in the general election and narrowly lost the election, falling short by just 597 votes, or 0.23% of the vote.